Our investment bond

 - The value of your investment can go down as well as up and you may get back less than you invest

 - Remember, any income from Select Investment will be in the form of cash withdrawals from the bond.
 These will be capital payments rather than interest or earnings.
 So, if investment growth doesn’t keep up with the level of income you take, the value of your bond will reduce

 - Depending on the funds you choose, there may be restrictions on when you can access your money.
 Or there could be penalties imposed on withdrawals at certain times.
-Visit our funds library and click on the fund name to access the factsheet and learn more about the features and risks before choosing a fund.
+Visit our Fund Centre and click on the fund name to access the factsheet and learn more about the features and risks before choosing a fund.